 I hope I can give you an insight into what I do and how I help people when they are often at their lowest point.
 When I meet people socially for the first time I am often asked “What do you do?”
 I usually respond with “Well I help people resolve family law issues without going to Court.
 I am a mediator.”
 I must say that usually gets a better response than simply saying “I am a family lawyer.”
 Few people have a fond memory of their dealings with the family court and usually want tell me how they were badly treated or let down by the court process.

-Do you have a court order or parenting plan?
+Parents & others: Do you have a court order or parenting plan?
 Is the court about to make a parenting order?
 A Parenting Coordinator can help you manage conflict, resolve issues and educate both parents about how to move forward and co-parent in a healthy way.